Naowo/PowerShell.Json.Patch/readme.md

-**PowerShell json patch script**
+PowerShell json patch script
+==

 How to use ?
+=

 BasePath parameter describe the base path for the path you put in the configuration JsonPatchConfigurationPath parameter is the path to the jsonpatchconfiguration file

 All JSON Patch opérations are supported, REPLACE, ADD, DELETE

-Ok so how can I configure my json patch ?
+How to configure it ?
+-
 You need a json file that contains a jsonPatch property :

 ```